 When an individual provides an estimate of their ATI that is not considered to be reasonable, and they are unwilling to discuss with Centrelink reasons for or possible changes to the estimate:

-- In the case of CCB - CCB should not be cancelled, however, the individual's taxable income per cent must be varied to zero.
+- In the case of CCS - the individual's claim (1.1.C.27) should not be cancelled, however, it must be determined that the individual's CCS percentage (1.1.A.70) is zero.